-Pursuant to a demand note with Southern Union Company under a cash management program, as of March 31, 2010, the Company had loaned excess cash, net of repayments, totaling \$396.8 million to Southern Union since Southern Union acquired the Company.
-Additional loans to Southern Union of \$69.4 million were recorded during the three-month period ended March 31, 2010.
+Pursuant to a demand note with Southern Union Company under a cash management program, as of June 30, 2010, the Company had loaned excess cash, net of repayments, totaling \$397.3 million to Southern Union since Southern Union acquired the Company.
 The Company is credited with interest on the note at a one-month LIBOR rate.
-Included in Interest income - affiliates in the accompanying unaudited interim Condensed Consolidated Statement of Operations is interest income of \$258,000 and \$289,000 for the three-month periods ended March 31, 2010 and 2009, respectively, related to interest on the Note re ceivable - Southern Union.
+Included in Interest income - affiliates in the accompanying unaudited interim Condensed Consolidated Statement of Operations is interest income of \$310,000 and \$568,000 for the three- and six-month periods ended June 30, 2010, respectively, and \$446,000 and \$735,000 for the three- and six-month periods ended June 30, 2009, respectively, related to interest on the Note receivable - South ern Union.
 Given the uncertainties regarding the timing of the Company's cash flows, including financings, capital expenditures and operating cash flows, the Company has reported the Note receivable - Southern Union as a non-current asset.
 The Company does have access to the funds via the demand note and does expect repayment to ultimately occur to primarily fund capital expenditures or debt retirements.

 The interest rate under the Note receivable - CrossCountry Citrus is based on the variable interest rate under the term loan facility due in 2012 plus a credit spread over LIBOR of 112.5 basis points.
-Included in Interest income - affiliates in the Consolidated Statement of Operations is interest income of \$1.8 million and \$2 million for the three-month periods ended March 31, 2010 and 2009, respectively.
+Included in Interest income - affiliates in the Consolidated Statement of Operations is interest income of \$1.8 million and \$3.6 million for the three- and six-month periods ended June 30, 2010, respectively, with \$2 million and \$4 million for the three- and six-month periods ended June 30, 2009, respectively.